xpinux/lazypinx/README.md

 Here are the command line arguments that the script accepts:

 (REQUIRED) ip_address_or_subnet: The IP address or subnet to scan.
 This is a required argument.
+The Script By default scans with -sV option Enabled.

 * -h For Help.
 * -o or --os: Perform an OS identification scan.
 * -p or --ping: Perform a ping sweep.